 Result with Daytime source:

-Step 3: Lumerical Simulation - FDTD, CHARGE
+Step 3: Lumerical Simulation - FDTD, CHARGE - (not covered in this article)

 The coupled optoelectronic simulation of the CMOS imager is done in FDTD and CHARGE and the resulting EQE information is exported as a *.json file to be used for postprocessing.